SzymonKnopp/Enigma/README.md

 # Enigma
-Simulation of Enigma - Object-Oriented (Academic Project)
+Simulation of Enigma (Academic Project)

 # Input:
 Defintions of parts of the machine: